Failure of Transmission Line Insulators

 Table 3: Annual Failure Rate of AC Cap & Pin Insulators at Electricité de France

-Table 3 illustrates the importance of distinguishing between mechanical failures that affect continuity of service and electrical failures which, in the case of cap & pin strings, usually do not.
-As can be seen, failure rates affecting service are about 50 times lower than failure rates not affecting service.
-The data in Table 3 applied to about 10 million cap & pin insulators of which 92% were toughened glass and 8% porcelain.
+Table 3 applied to about 10 million cap and pin insulators of which 92% are toughened glass and 8% are porcelain.
 The increase in failure rate as system voltage decreases may well be related to vandalism.
-It should be noted that failure rates of high quality porcelain cap & pin insulators are likely similar to those shown in Table 3.
+It should be noted that failure rates of quality porcelain cap & pin insulators are likely similar to those in Table 3.

 Advertisement